Actifio/WindowsDynamicMasking/README.md

 3)  We install a SQL script file into C:\Program Files\Actifio\scripts This contains our masking commands.
 In this example we connect to a database called masksmalldb, we alter the table dbo.Customer to mask the column LastName.
-We then add a database user devlogin that usees the devlogin login.
+We then add a database user devlogin that uses the devlogin login.
 We then allow that database user to perform selects on dbo.customer

 ```
 use masksmalldb;